Genokarma/tutorials/docs/modules/dge/index.md

     - (This may take a minute.
 Refresh the page.)
 - Click <ss>Switch to</ss> that history, then <ss>Done</ss>.
 -->

+### Convert the GTF file

+In the tool panel, search for "GTF".

+- Click on <ss>GTF-to-GFF</ss> converter
+- select the <fn>Ecoli_k12.gtf</fn> file
+- Click <ss>Execute</ss>

+This will produce a convereted reference genome file that we need in a different format for downstream analyses.

+Re-name the output file with the pencil icon, e.g. to <fn>Ecoli_k12.gff</fn>.

 ## Align reads to reference